 You can either join our team of Mentors and share your experiences, offer guidance to your Mentees, and enhance your leadership skills and business network, or you can become a Mentee and enhance your career and professional life with the help of our Mentors and your fellow Mentees.

 - Mentors and Mentees can apply by filling out our online application forms.

-- Mentors and Mentees must submit their CV to the PWN Vienna Mentoring Coordination Team by email to email@example.com
+- Mentors and Mentees must submit their CV to complete their application.

 - Selected Mentors will receive a confirmation by September 30th, 2019.

 - Selected Mentees will receive a confirmation by October 7th, 2019.

 - The Kick-off Meeting will be on October 17th, 2019.